Jude Bellingham

+He then signed for Real Madrid for a fee of €103 million.
+In his first season, Bellingham was the club's top league scorer, helped them win the league title and the Champions League, and was voted La Liga Player of the Season.
+He was included in the FIFPRO World 11 in 2023, 2024 and 2025, and finished third in the Ballon d'Or and FIFA The Best in 2024.

-He represented England at under-15, under-16, under-17 and under-21 levels.
-He made his first appearance for the senior team in November 2020, and represented the country at UEFA Euro 2020 and the 2022 FIFA World Cup.
+Bellingham represented England at under-15, under-16, under-17 and under-21 levels.
+He made his first appearance for the senior team in November 2020, and represented the country at UEFA Euro 2020 and 2024 as well as the 2022 FIFA World Cup.

-Early life
+Early life and education

 Jude Victor William Bellingham was born on 29 June 2003 in Stourbridge, in the Metropolitan Borough of Dudley, West Midlands, the eldest son of Denise and Mark Bellingham.
-His father Mark was until 2022 a sergeant in the West Midlands Police and was a prolific goalscorer in non-League football.
-Bellingham's younger brother, Jobe, is a Birmingham City player.
-Bellingham attended Priory School in Edgbaston, Birmingham.
+He is of Irish descent through his father, and Jamaican descent through his mother.
+His father Mark was, until 2022, a sergeant in the West Midlands Police, and a prolific goalscorer in non-League football.
+Bellingham's younger brother, Jobe, is also a footballer.
+Bellingham was privately educated at Priory School in Edgbaston, Birmingham.
+He grew up idolising Zinedine Zidane.
+Bellingham graduated from Loughborough College with a BTEC level 3 certificate in sport in 2021.

 Club career

 Birmingham City

-Bellingham joined Birmingham City as an under-8, after playing for Stourbridge.
+Bellingham joined Birmingham City as an under-8, after playing for Stourbridge Juniors.
 He played for their under-18 team at 14, and made his debut for their under-23 team at the age of 15, on 15 October 2018 away to Nottingham Forest's U23s.
 Entering the game after an hour, he scored the only goal in the 87th minute "sliding in to force the ball over the goal line after pressure by Kyle McFarlane on the keeper diverted the ball into his path."
 By March 2019, he had three goals from ten development squad appearances, had featured in FourFourTwo's list of the "50 most exciting teenagers in English football", and was mentioned as of interest to major European clubs.
 He was gradually introduced to the first-team environment while still a schoolboy: increasingly training with the seniors, he accompanied them on matchday to observe, and travelled as the "19th man" for a Championship match in March.